cantineNantes/mustached-robot/README.md

 ### Templates

 We use Sensio Lab's [Twig](http://twig.sensiolabs.org) as a template engine.

 ### Controllers

-Controllers must extend one of the following controller : Public_Controller or Admin_Controller (both available in /application/core).
+Controllers must extend one of the following controller : \Front_Controller, \Admin_Controller or \API_Controller (both available in /application/core).

-To call a view from within a controller, just call ```$this->_render('template_name');``` (without .html.twig extension).
-This will call the template called 'template_name.html.twig' located in the views directory of the same module.
+To call a view from within a controller, just call ```return $this->_render('template_name');``` (without .twig extension).
+This will call the template called 'template_name.twig' located in the views directory of the same module.

 ### Views

 Views are located in the view directory of the module.
-You must name the views with .html.twig extension
+You must name the views with .twig extension

 Layouts and shared views are located in application/views/

 ### Assets

-Assets are located in the /assets directory.
-You can use .less for css and .coffee for javascript (just use the .less or .coffee extension).
-Conventional css (.css extension) or javascript (.js extension) will also work.
+Assets are located in the /public/assets directory.

+#### Less

+Less files are located in /public/assets/less directory.
+They are loaded in the application in the /fuel/app/classes/controller/base.php file.
+These .less files are generated on the fly if they have been modified in the /public/assets/css/ directory.

+If you want to add a new .less file, you need to :
+* add it in the /public/assets/less directory
+* load it in the /fuel/app/classes/controller/base.php

+And that's it !

+#### Javascript

-The javascript and css assets are minified, stored in the /assets/cache directory and sent on the browser.
-They are generated on-the-fly if on the the files has been modified.
+Javascript files are stored in the /public/assets/js directory.
+They are loaded in the fuel/app/views/app.twig (at theend of the document).

 ## Project status

 You can see the project status on the [Github issues tracker](https://github.com/cantineNantes/mustached-robot/issues?milestone=1&state=open)

-## Migrations
+## DATABASE
-ALTER TABLE  `logs` ADD  `updated` TIMESTAMP NULL DEFAULT NULL , ADD  `killed` TINYINT NOT NULL

-ALTER TABLE  `users` CHANGE  `created`  `created` TIMESTAMP NULL DEFAULT NULL